Crazy Story

 "Crazy Story" is a song by American rapper King Von, released on December 6, 2018, as his debut single through Only the Family and Empire Distribution.
 The song is one of Von's most popular songs and it is considered his breakout hit.
 It was followed by two sequels: "Crazy Story 2.0" and "Crazy Story, Pt.
 3".
 All three singles appear on Von's mixtape Grandson, Vol. 1 (2019), while "Crazy Story" was included on Only The Family mixtape Only The Family Involved Vol. 2.

-"Crazy Story" currently has more than 104 million views on Von's official YouTube channel, as well as over 74 million on WorldStarHipHop's YouTube channel as of February 2023.
-The song peaked at number 81 on the Billboard Hot 100 and was certified triple platinum by the Recording Industry Association of America on February 15, 2023 for selling more than 3 million certified units since its release.
+"Crazy Story" currently has more than 148 million views on Von's official YouTube channel, as well as over 86 million on WorldStarHipHop's YouTube channel as of January 2026.
+The song peaked at number 81 on the Billboard Hot 100 and was certified triple platinum by the Recording Industry Association of America on February 15, 2023, selling more than 3 million certified units since its release.

 Background

-The tune was recorded in 2018 when Bennett first signed to Lil Durk’s Only the Family label after being released from prison in 2017 with all charges dropped in an attempted murder and a murder case.
+The song was recorded in 2018 after Bennett signed to Lil Durk’s Only the Family label.
+He had recently been released from prison after charges in a murder and attempted murder case were dropped.

-King Von revealed that he wrote the song while traveling from Atlanta to Chicago writing the lyrics without an actual instrumental.
-He completed the song while doing a studio session and adding a beat that fit the lyrics that he wrote previously.
+King Von stated that he wrote the lyrics without an instrumental while traveling from Atlanta to Chicago, and later chose a fitting beat during a studio session.